phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 A visualization showing the superposed structures of SARS-CoV-2 chimeric RBD and SARS RBD in blue and red based on Qres.
 Blue indicates high Qres and red indicates low Qres.
 ACE2 is shown in green.
 The highlighted region corresponds to the part of the RBM with a potential structural difference.
 Because it is adjacent to ACE2, it is likely that the structural difference here will affect ACE2 interactions.
 Note that although the rest of the proteins are similar, there are other parts of the RBD at the top of the protein that show dissimilarities in the two proteins, which may be attributable to an experimental artifact.
 The authors of the work in which the comparison was published have pointed out that the highlighted region is unlikely to be an artifact of the experimentation because it is "buried at the RBD–ACE2 interface and did not affect crystallization".
 {: style="font-size: medium;"}

 Finding this highlighted region in the RBM where the structures of the SARS-CoV and SARS-CoV-2 spike proteins differ is an exciting development.
-In the next lesson, we would like to focus solely on this tiny region and see how the handful of mutations influence the binding affinity of the spike protein with the ACE2 enzyme.
+In the next lesson, we would like to zoom in on this small region and see how the handful of mutations may have influenced the binding affinity of the virus spike protein with the human ACE2 enzyme.

 [Next lesson](structural_diff){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}